 Check out the prerequisites for enabling vSphere with Tanzu in your vSphere environment.
-To run container-based workloads natively on vSphere, you enable Workload Management on a vSphere cluster.
+To run container-based workloads natively on vSphere, as a vSphere administrator you enable Workload Management on a vSphere cluster.
 The result is a Kubernetes management cluster known as a Supervisor Cluster where you run vSphere Pods, provision Tanzu Kubernetes clusters, and VMs.

 Create and Configure a vSphere Cluster

-A vSphere cluster is a collection of ESXi hosts managed by a vCenter Server.
+A vSphere cluster is a collection of ESXi hosts managed by a vCenter Server system.
 The Supervisor Cluster runs on a vSphere cluster.
-Create a vSphere cluster that meets the following requirements so that you can enable Workload Management, you need a vSphere cluster with at least 3 ESXi hosts.
-If you are using vSAN you need a minimum of 4 ESXi hosts.
+Create a vSphere cluster that meets the following requirements so that you can enable Workload Management on it:

+- Create and configure a vSphere cluster with at least three ESXi hosts.
+If you are using vSAN, it is recommended but not required to use four ESXi hosts.
 See Creating and Configuring Clusters.

-The vSphere cluster must use shared storage such as vSAN.
+- Configure the cluster with shared storage such as vSAN.
 Shared storage is required for vSphere HA, DRS, and for storing persistent container volumes.
 See Creating a vSAN Cluster.

 Choose and Configure the Networking Stack

-To enable Workload Management, you must configure the networking to be used for the Supervisor Cluster.
-You have two options: NSX-T Data Center or vSphere Distributed Switch (vDS) networking with a load balancer.
+To enable Workload Management on a vSphere cluster, you must configure the networking stack to be used for the Supervisor Cluster.
+You have two options: NSX or vSphere Distributed Switch (vDS) networking with a load balancer.
 You can configure the NSX Advanced Load Balancer or the HAProxy load balancer.

 |Functionality||NSX-T Networking||vDS Networking|